 You might see pests around the wood in your home and automatically assume that they are termites.
 After all, termites are most often the culprit when there are wood-eating pests in your home.
 However, there are other pests that can eat wood in your home, including carpenter ants, powderpost beetles, and carpenter bees, and they can all cause damage to your home, as well.
-It is important that you work with an experienced pest control technician to identify what type of pest you are dealing with and how to treat them.
+It is important that you work with an experienced pest control technician in Mesa to identify what type of pest you are dealing with and how to treat them.

 Here are a few signs that will help your Chandler pest control technician identify the pests in your home: